onedata/onedata-acceptance/tests/gui/README.md

 ### Prerequisites

-* **Python 3.8:**
+* **Python 3.12:**
-  we recommend using Python 3.8.
-Python 3.7 and Python 3.6 are also supported.
+  we recommend using Python 3.12.
+Python 3.8 and newer are also supported.

 * **required Python packages:** [tests/gui/requirements.txt](requirements.txt).
   To install Python dependencies run (invoke from repo root):